-Also known as gingival embrasures, the black triangles develop between the teeth, leaving them looking old and dark because of the contrast of the teeth, pink gums, and the dark space.
+The black triangles between the teeth often referred to as gingival embrasures, make the teeth appear old and dark due to the contrast between the teeth, pink gums, and the dark area.

 - Teeth shape.
-When the teeth are triangular, a large teeth gap tends to develop as the teeth connect only at the chewing surface and not near the gum line.
+When the teeth are triangular, a large tooth gap tends to develop as the teeth connect only at the chewing surface and not near the gum line.

-- Gum recession occurs when the gum tissue's margin surrounding the teeth wears away due to periodontal diseases, genetics, overbrushing, inadequate dental care, hormonal changes, tobacco use, teeth grinding or clenching, a misaligned bite, or tongue or lip piercing.
+- Gum recession happens when the gum tissue surrounding the teeth erodes.
+This can result from periodontal diseases, genetics, excessive brushing, poor dental hygiene, hormonal changes, tobacco use, teeth grinding or clenching, an improper bite, tongue or lip piercing, or periodontal diseases.